YulVoyn1401/LC-MS-filter/README.md

 This script was applied on mgf files produced from Thermo .raw files.
 Example files are given.

+Unpack the 'Scripts.rar' file that contains the 'Scripts' folder.
 The ‘Scripts’ folder contains a ‘mgfs’ folder, that should contain the .mgf files, an example file is provided.
 Hence, the raw LC-MS files should first be transformed to .mgf files, refer to the 'msconvert' program:  http://proteowizard.sourceforge.net/download.html

 The ‘settings_file.xlsx’ contains 3 sheets: